SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise6/README.md

 Even with the Cloud Foundry feature enabled, CAP Java ensures that your application can run still run locally with SQLite or SAP HANA auto-configured based on default-env.json.
 It provides a seamless developer experience in all environments.

-In [Exercise 5](../exercise5/README.md) you added the additional Java system property `-Dspring.profiles.active=cloud` to your application to ensure that the default SQLite configuration from the `application.yaml` does not take effect.
+In [Exercise 5](../exercise5/README.md) you added the additional Java system property `-Dspring-boot.run.profiles=cloud` to your application to ensure that the default SQLite configuration from the `application.yaml` does not take effect.
 When deploying the application to Cloud Foundry this is done automatically for you by the Cloud Foundry Java Buildpack.

 ## Pushing the application